“A talented, veteran writer.” — J.W. Stebner, editor of Hexagon Speculative Fiction Magazine

 I’m a native North Carolinian whose ancestors arrived in the South in 1647.
 Raised on a tobacco farm near High Point, North Carolina, I enjoyed a childhood of outdoor living, including rambling through the countryside hunting, fishing, and searching for arrowheads.
 In college, I took a double major in history and English, and completed my M.A. in English at Wake Forest on a university fellowship.
 My master’s thesis examined the Civil War stories of Ambrose Bierce.

 A life-long tinkerer and science geek, I worked in property and casualty underwriting, project management, and operations research for several large insurance companies.
 In 1986, I completed the course of study for the Chartered Property and Casualty Underwriter designation, the insurance equivalent of a CPA, and taught CPCU for several years.
 The North Carolina Department of Insurance certified me as an instructor of statistics for professional CE.
 I also served on the Property Committee of the North Carolina Rate Bureau, working with long-range weather models to determine future rate recommendations.

 My first computer was a Commodore 64.
 (Yes, I’m that old.)
 A Certified Novell Administrator®, and proficient in the object-oriented programming language Visual Basic, I wrote an automated risk selection program that was adapted by the Jefferson-Pilot Corporation.
-I was also a member of the Association for the Advancement of Artificial Intelligence.
+I served on a computer-based underwriting project for Kemper Insurance, and was a member of the Association for the Advancement of Artificial Intelligence.